pchemguy/ImageNetPlayground/src/ilsvrc2012_devkit/Hierarchy/walk.md

 2) Fast-path pruning for length-2 "direct" paths Commented in the query:
      - If there exists any longer path between the same (root, leaf), then a direct length-2 path (root->leaf) is always a shortcut.
    Proposed approach:
      - Remove depth=2 paths up front for any endpoint pair that has depth>2, then recompute `multipath_index`.

 3) Discard endpoints during subset testing
    The current subset test includes root and leaf nodes in containment checks.
    Depending on your intended semantics, you may want to:
      - remove the first and last node from both arrays before testing containment (i.e., compare only interior nodes),
      - or keep endpoints but treat them as always-matching constraints.

    This end points match already, so no need to include them in subset testing (only test inner nodes).

-4) Replace JSON-based final pruning with ID-based pruning Best practice is to avoid JSON equality in hot paths.
+4) Replace JSON-based final pruning with ID-based pruning.
+Best practice is to avoid JSON equality in hot paths.

 5) Performance optimizations and materialization strategy For large graphs or high path counts:
      - Consider materializing `preflitered_paths` or `multipaths` into TEMP tables and indexing (root_rid, leaf_rid, depth), and possibly an extracted (root_rid, leaf_rid) endpoint index.
-     - Consider splitting `path_rid` into (root_rid, leaf_rid, depth, path_rid) and
-       storing endpoints as plain INTEGER columns to reduce JSON operations.
+     - Consider splitting `path_rid` into (root_rid, leaf_rid, depth, path_rid) and storing endpoints as plain INTEGER columns to reduce JSON operations.
      - If acceptable, enforce additional graph constraints in `temp.edges` (e.g., uniqueness, absence of self-loops) to reduce recursion branching.

 6) Correctness safeguards
    - Keep the cycle check and depth cap; they prevent pathological recursion.